 Hello, and thank you for taking the time to learn more about the person behind Willow & Thyme.
 I’m Shauna New, a psychotherapist and nature enthusiast based in Gloucestershire, a beautiful corner of the world where trees feel like old friends.

-I trained in the United States before moving to the UK, and my experience includes working with teenagers, adults, and older adults in community settings such as schools, universities, senior centres, and care homes.
-In the UK, I’ve volunteered with Footsteps Counselling and Care, supporting families affected by baby loss and pregnancy-related mental health needs, and with Essential Space CIC, a community organisation offering specialist services for the LGBTQ+ community.
+My background includes supporting teenagers, adults, and older adults in schools, universities, senior centres, and care homes.
+I have also volunteered with Footsteps Counselling and Care, specialising in baby loss and pregnancy-related mental health, and with Essential Space CIC, offering therapeutic support within LGBTQ+ communities.

 Accredited Regsitrant (MNCPS Accred.) — National Counselling & Psychotherapy Society, UK, 2022